 This high-quality lens produces beautifully sharp images.
 And you don’t get any blurring or distortion around the edges of the photo – which is a common problem with iPhone macro lenses.

-To attach the lens to your iPhone, you’ll need the Moment iPhone Case ($39.99).
+To attach the lens to your iPhone, you’ll need the Moment iPhone Case (from $49.99).

 With the Moment case on your phone, you simply attach the macro lens whenever you want to shoot close-up photos.